0xAX/asm/content/asm_3.md

 	jmp exit
 ```

-Note that despite we expect to get two command line arguments, we are comparing the actual number with `3`.
-This is done because the first implicit argument of each program is the program name.
+Note that although we expect to get two command-line arguments, we are comparing the actual number with `3`.
+This is because the first implicit argument for every program is its name.

-After we have made sure that the required number of command line arguments has been passed to our program, we can start with handling of them.
-But what basically do we need to handle them?
-We need to execute the following actions:
+After making sure that the required number of command-line arguments are passed to our program, we can start working with them.
+But what do we need to do?
+Here are the steps:

-- Convert the given command line arguments to integer numbers and calculate the sum of the given numbers.
+1. Convert the given command line arguments to integer numbers and calculate the sum of the given numbers.
-- Convert the result back to string and print it on the screen.
+2. Convert the result back to string and print it on the screen.

-In the next two sections we will see detailed explanation of the steps mentioned above.
+In the next two sections, we will see a detailed explanation of these steps.

-### Converting string to integer
+### Converting a string to an integer

-Since the command line arguments of each program represented as strings, we need to convert our command line arguments to numbers to calculate their sum.
-To convert a given string to a number we will use a simple algorithm:
+As the command-line arguments of each program are represented as strings, first we need to convert our command-line arguments to numbers to calculate their sum.
+To convert a given string to a number, we will use a simple algorithm:

-1. Create an accumulator that will be a result - the numeric representation of the given string.
+1. Create an accumulator to store an intermediate result while converting the string into its numeric representation.
-2. We will take first byte of the string and subtract from it the value `48`.
-Each byte in a string is an [ASCII](https://en.wikipedia.org/wiki/ASCII) symbol that has own code.
-The symbol `'0'` has code `48`, the symbol `'1'` has code 49, and so on.
-If we will subtract `48` from the ASCII code of the given symbol we will get integer representation of the current digit from the given string.
+2. Take the first byte of the string and subtract the value `48` from it.
+Each byte in a string is an [ASCII](https://en.wikipedia.org/wiki/ASCII) symbol with its own code.
+The symbol 0 has code `48`, the symbol 1 has code `49`, and so on.
+If we subtract `48` from the ASCII code of the given symbol, we get an integer representation of the current digit from the given string.
-3. As soon as we know the current digit, we multiple our accumulator from the step 1 by 10 and add to it the digit that we got during the step 2.
+3. As soon as we know the current digit, we multiply our accumulator from step 1 by 10 and add to it the digit that we got in step 2.
-4. Move to the next symbol in the given string and repeat the steps 2 and 3 if it is not end of the string (`\0` symbol).
+4. Move to the next symbol in the given string and repeat steps 2 and 3 if it is not the end of the string (`\0` symbol).

 Returning to the table from the section above, we may see that pointers to the command line arguments are located on the stack right above the number of command line arguments.
 So if we fetch the first value from the stack after we already fetched the number of arguments, it will be a pointer to the string which is the first command line argument.
 If we will pop the next value from the stack, it will be the second command line argument passed to the program.